qcif/data-curator/README.md

 Once the data is described and validated, you can share the data by exporting a [Data Package](http://frictionlessdata.io/data-packages/):

-- ready for [publishing](http://okfnlabs.org/blog/2016/07/25/publish-data-packages-to-datahub-ckan.html) on your [open data portal](https://ckan.org)
+- ready to [publish](http://okfnlabs.org/blog/2016/07/25/publish-data-packages-to-datahub-ckan.html) on your [open data portal](https://ckan.org)
-- exporting a Data Package to be used as a template for others to make similar data
+- to use as a template for others to make similar data

 Open data consumers can use published data packages to:

-- view the data structure and provenance information to help determine if the data is fit for their purpose
+- view the data structure and [provenance information](https://discuss.okfn.org/t/readme-md-practice-for-data-packages/5555) to help determine if the data is fit for their purpose
 - download the data together with its metadata in a single zip file
 - use [a suite of tools](http://frictionlessdata.io/tools/) to work with the data

 ## Acknowledgements

 - Inspired by the [ODI](https://theodi.org) [Comma Chameleon](https://comma-chameleon.io/) experiment.
-- Using the [Open Knowledge](https://okfn.org) [Frictionless Data specification](http://frictionlessdata.io) and [code libraries](http://frictionlessdata.io/tools/#javascript
+- Using the [Open Knowledge International](https://okfn.org) [Frictionless Data specification](http://frictionlessdata.io) and [code libraries](http://frictionlessdata.io/tools/#javascript
 )
 - Adopting [W3C Data on the Web Best Practices](https://www.w3.org/TR/dwbp/#bp-summary)

-## Download and Install App
+## Download and Install Data Curator

 - Choose a platform from the [Releases page](https://github.com/ODIQueensland/data-curator/releases/latest).
 - Drag the application to your applications folder.